-After the dispensing instructions, specify how many times you would like your patient to be able to use this prescription to refill his or her medication.
-Be sure to again write out any numbers you use.
+After the dispensing instructions, specify how many times you would like your patient to use this prescription to refill his or her medication.
+Be sure to write out again any numbers you use.
 If you do not want to prescribe any refills, write “zero refills.”
 For our hypothetical acetaminophen example, if you are prescribing one refill, you would write “1 (one) refill.”

 - Prescriber’s Signature

 At the bottom of the prescription, you should sign your name.
 Oftentimes, the prescriber’s National Provider Identifier (NPI) will be included in this section.
 For controlled substances, the prescriber’s Drug Enforcement Agency Number will also be included.